-Back in 1998, I conceived a set of hand gestures for teaching English and compiled them into a dictionary.
+Back in 1998, I put together a set of hand gestures for teaching English and compiled them into a dictionary.
 The gesture language was intended to help my elementary level students, especially primary school children, gain access to English in its spoken form through heightened comprehensible input.
 The idea was quite simple.
 I provided an iconic gesture for each and every word of a sentence.
-So there were gestures for objects, verbs, adjectives, pronouns, prepositions...
+There were gestures for objects, verbs, adjectives, pronouns, prepositions...
 Every time I uttered the spoken target language in the classroom, I accompanied the words with gestures and asked my students to do the same.
-Suddenly, practically everything I said in English was easily understood, which meant I could bring interesting texts into my classes: stories, jokes, anecdotes, poetry and songs and of a wealth of linguistic richness I had never been able to achieve before.
+Very soon, practically everything I said in English was easily understood, which meant I could bring interesting texts into my classes: stories, jokes, anecdotes, poetry and songs and a wealth of linguistic richness I had never been able to achieve before.

-Despite its time in existence, this gesture tool together with an accompanying methodology and theoretical rationale have been described in SL learning investigative literature only through my own conference visits as speaker, brief conference selection articles or TEFL site articles so I have begun this site to provide a concise description in one digital venue of the main themes surrounding this gesture tool approach.
-The site articles here at GestureWay.com will attempt to explore these areas of gesture usage and classify the principles which are the pillars supporting the classroom procedures.
-Throughout the articles on this site, I have also made relevant references to more familiar, documented classroom practices in foreign language teaching to facilitate the reader with a better understanding of the underpinnings of this approach.
+Despite its time in existence, this gesture tool together with an accompanying methodology and theoretical rationale have been described in SL learning investigative literature only through my own conference visits as a speaker, brief conference selection articles and TEFL site articles, so I have begun this site to provide a concise description at one digital venue of the main underpinnings of this gesture tool approach.
+The site articles here at GestureWay.com will attempt to explore these areas of gesture usage and classify the principles supporting the classroom procedures.
+Throughout the articles on this site, I have also made references to more familiar, documented FL acquisition research and classroom practices to facilitate the reader with a better understanding where this gesture approach lies in relation to them.

-I am an English teacher and have worked in schools and academies in Spain over the past twenty-five years so the content of this site is meant to have a practical end - useful for other teachers.
-It does contain rather a lot of theory though.
-That's normal I suppose.
-I spent many years studying my Phd in second language acquisition methodology at Seville University, where this gesture approach in English language teaching was the focus of my doctoral thesis.
-But the theory is just the background to what I intend to be a practical help site with activities for teachers wishing to introduce what I call a "consistent gesture language" in their own foreign language classrooms.
-Particularly interesting (though not the exclusive terrain) if you work with children.
+I am an English teacher and have worked in schools and academies in Spain over the past twenty-five years so the content of this site is meant to have a practical end - useful for other teachers hungry for ideas.
+I admit, the site does contain rather a lot of theory - that's normal I suppose.
+I spent many years studying my Phd in second language acquisition methodology at Seville University, where procedural rigour and theoretical debate were essential.
+But the theory is just the background to what I intend to be a springboard to activities for teachers wishing to introduce what I call a "consistent gesture language" in their own foreign language classrooms.
+Particularly interesting (though not exclusive terrain) if you work with primary school children.

-The second link is to what I call "reflections".
-These are thoughts and anecdotes from my own perceptions and experiences in the English language classroom over the years.
+The second link is to what I call reflections (just one as a starter so far).
+These are thoughts and anecdotes of a more informal nature from my own perceptions and experiences in the English language classroom over the years.

 The third link is to activities.
-These are practical classroom activities with gesture.
-I am just starting to include these so hope you'll call back again for more.
+These are practical classroom activities with gesture (just a starter at the moment).
+I will soon be including more of these so hope you will call back again for more.

 You may quote brief extracts from these pages providing you acknowledge authorship from my thesis paper: